-In addition to the precursor assessment, LRAPA staff also did a more detailed analysis of the condensable and filterable fractions of the $PM{2.5}$ emission inventory.
-Unfortunately, as reviewed in Appendix II, the EPA guidance indicates there is not reliable condensable-filterable information available for the major $PM{2.5}$ emission categories in Oakridge-Westfir.
+In addition to the precursor assessment, LRAPA staff also did a more detailed analysis of the condensable and filterable fractions of the PM{10} and $PM{2.5}$ emission inventories.
+Unfortunately, as reviewed in Appendix II, the EPA guidance indicates there is not reliable condensablefilterable information available for the major PM{10} and $PM{2.5}$ emission categories in Oakridge and the Oakridge-Westfir area.

 For example, condensable PM emissions are not an issue associated with mobile sources.
 The MOVES model used for these sectors produces primary emission estimates for PM, including particle components (e.g., elemental carbon and organic carbon) and gaseous hydrocarbons (e.g., VOC, non-methane organic gases).
 These pollutant metrics would include both "filterable" and "condensable" PM.
 These are currently not separable in MOVES, and for SIP inventory purposes, they can be reported as output from MOVES without additional modification.
-For Residential Wood Combustion, EPA-OAQPS staff confirmed that the condensable requirement for RWC is currently waived for RWC because the data is not available at present, so just the total PM{2.5} emissions should be reported.
+For Residential Wood Combustion, EPA-OAQPS staff confirmed that the condensable requirement for RWC is currently waived for RWC because the data is not available at present, so just the total PM10 and PM{2.5} emissions should be reported.

-The following table summarizes the unavailability or inapplicability of condensable-filterable information for the major sources of PM{2.5} emissions in Oakridge-Westfir:
+The following table summarizes the unavailability or inapplicability of condensable-filterable information for the major sources of PM10 emissions in Oakridge:

-Table 14: Availability and Applicability of PM2.5 Filterable & Condensable Emissions Information.
+Table 13: Availability and Applicability of PM10 Filterable & Condensable Emissions Information.

-2015 Worst Case Day PM2.5 Emissions (lb/day) Source Category Total PM2.5 Filterable PM2.5 Condensable PM2.5 Notes Residential Wood Combustion 329.8 NA NA Not available for RWC.
-Onroad Motor Vehicles 22.2 NA NA Addressed in MOVES.
-Re-Entrained Road Dust 19.2 NA NA Not applicable.
+2015 Worst Case Day PM10 Emissions (lb/day) Source Category Total PM 10 Notes Residential Wood Combustion 329.8 NA NA Not available for RWC.
+Onroad Motor Vehicles 37.8 NA NA Addressed in MOVES.
+Re-Entrained Road Dust 120.7 NA NA Not applicable.
 Permitted Point Sources 0.0 0.0 0.0 No activity in 2015.
-Railroad Locomotives 2.7 NA NA Not available.
+Railroad Locomotives 2.9 NA NA Not available.
 Other Area Sources 4.7 NA NA Not available for vegetative sources.
-Total PM2.5 Emissions 379 NA NA
+Total PM10 Emissions 496 NA NA